Andre1876/AI-chatbot/README.md

                         "Authorization": `Bearer ${apiKey}`,
                     },
                     body: JSON.stringify({
-                        model: "text-davinci-003", // Or use another model if needed
+                        model: "text-davinci-003", // You can change this to other models like 'gpt-3.5-turbo' if needed
                         prompt: userMessage,
                         max_tokens: 150,
+                        temperature: 0.7,  // Controls randomness
                     })
                 });